Mahesh-Bhatt/python_example/README.md

-This is a python project
+This is a python project.
+This is a hello world program.